 - Educate youth about their connection to nature and encourage them to live greener lives.

 - Help communities along the CSX network that have little access to fresh, healthy food.

-SolutionsA partner since 2007, CSX and The Conservation Fund created a small grants program for transporting healthy food, aimed at improving local transportation and distribution of fresh produce, perishable food to communities in need across 23 states.
+SolutionsA partner since 2007, CSX and The Conservation Fund created a small grants program for transporting healthy food, aimed at improving local transportation and distribution of fresh produce, perishable food to communities in need across 22 states.
 As CSX efficiently transports agricultural products across its network, and The Conservation Fund protects the natural resources that food and fiber depend upon, the joining of forces to fill a gap in the local freight distribution of healthy food seemed a perfect pairing.
-In conjunction with the grant program, CSX also launched a more targeted program in West Virginia that provides increased access and funding for healthy foods for hundreds of at-risk children and families living below the poverty line in five of the state’s lowest income counties.
+In conjunction with the grant program, CSX also created a more targeted program in West Virginia that has provided increased access and funding for healthy foods for hundreds of at-risk children and families living below the poverty line in some of the state’s lowest income counties.

-“With CSX’s partnership, we’re not only helping to connect America's families to fresh fruit and produce but we’re also supporting our local farmers and working farms.
-The Fund works on the ground across the country to help partners like CSX fulfill their conservation priorities through creative initiatives that protect and enhance landscapes where Americans work, play, and rediscover history.”
+“With CSX’s partnership, we’re not only helping to connect America's families to healthy, fresh fruit and produce, but we’re also supporting our local farmers and working farms.
+The Fund works in communities across the country with partners like CSX to fulfill their conservation priorities through creative initiatives that protect and enhance landscapes where Americans work, play and experience our natural heritage.”

 In an effort to help reconnect children with nature, The Conservation Fund and CSX created a school curriculum unit that teaches kids about the environment, math, science and economics through real-world freight transportation scenarios.
 CSX has also helped restore critical wildlife habitat at two national wildlife refuges through the donation of more than 13,000 trees.